rdaum/moor/README.md

    * Compilation from ANTLR compilation tree to abstract syntax tree complete, so is theoretically ready for codgen.
    * Implementation of SQLite backed storage for the MOO object model.
 (The first of potentially many implementations of the object DB backend.)
 Supports verb properties, verbs, etc.
-   * Full import of an existing textdump into said DB.
+   * Capability of full import of an existing textdump into said DB.
+   * About halfway through the implementation of a virtual machine

 ### Next steps